ailon/mjs-diagram/README.md

 # MJS Diagram &mdash; add interactive diagrams and diagramming to your web apps

-*Note: MJS Diagram is in the preview state and under heavy development.
-Things may change before the stable release, including possible breaking changes.*

 MJS Diagram is a set of web components for creating and dislplaying interactive diagrams, such as Flowcharts, Mind Maps, Network Diagrams, and other.

 MJS Diagram is extensible and enables you to add your own diagram types.